rejecta/mathematica/README.md

-In the same directory as `build.py` you will find `clean.py`, a script that removes most of the auxiliary LaTeX files.  **PDF files are not removed by this script since several source files are indeed PDFs.**
+In the same directory as `build.py` you will find `clean.py`, a script that removes most of the auxiliary LaTeX files.  **PDF files are not removed by `clean.py` since several original manuscript files are in this format.**